ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Send the Join Request {#ssec-join-req-sending}

 The joining node requests to join the OSCORE group by sending a Join Request message to the related group-membership resource at the Group Manager, as per {{Section 4.3.1.1 of RFC9594}}.
-Additionally to what is defined in {{Section 4.3.1 of RFC9594}}, the following applies.
+In addition to what is defined in {{Section 4.3.1 of RFC9594}}, the following applies.

 * The 'scope' parameter MUST be included.
 Its value encodes one scope entry with the format defined in {{sec-format-scope}}, indicating the group name and the role(s) that the joining node wants to take in the group.